3.2.2 |

 Indeed, it once was, or still is, normal in

-religionist countries that
+religionist countries that those who

-hold, a high political office, such as that of head of state.
+political office, such as that of head of state.

-They even used to be, or --incredible as it may sound-- still
+They even used to be, or --incredible as it may

-are, both head of state and head of the established temple
+sound-- still are, both head of state and head

-among others, by a number of highness-catenary misassociations
+Such religionist systems are actuated, among others, by a number of

-which substantially diverge from the values of neutral and
+highness-catenary misassociations which substantially diverge from the

-inclusive thought.
-Where the antiquated paradigm of highness has
+paradigm of highness has not

-equality and relevance be substituted for it.
+the paradigm of equality and relevance be substituted for it.